Simple versus Optimal Contracts: Approximation Guarantees of Linear Contracts

 \begin{lemma} Consider a principal-agent setting $(A_n,\Omega_m)$ with linearly-implementable action set $I_N\subseteq A_n$.
 The expected payoff of an optimal (not necessarily linear) contract is at most $R_N-c_N$. \end{lemma}

 \begin{proof} In a linear contract with parameter $\alpha=1$, the agent's expected utility for any action $a$ is its welfare $R_a-c_a$.
 Thus an action is implemented by such a contract if and only if it maximizes welfare among all actions $A_n$.
 By Corollary~\ref{cor:what-a-returns}, $a(1)=a_N$ and so $a_N$ must be the welfare-maximizing action.
 In every contract, the IR property ensures that the agent's expected payment covers the cost $c_a$ of the implemented action $a$, and so the principal's expected payoff is always upper-bounded by $R_a-c_a$.
-We conclude that $OPT\le \max_{a\in A_n}\{R_a-c_a\}=R_N-c_N$, as required. \end{proof} \pdnote{With Lemma~\ref{lem:linear-bound-on-opt} and Lemma~\ref{lem:opt-less-than-welfare} at hand it is now relatively straightforward to show the upper bounds.}
+We conclude that $OPT\le \max_{a\in A_n}\{R_a-c_a\}=R_N-c_N$, as required. \end{proof}